 Despite the cumbersome title, Vieira’s book is a swift-moving detailed account of Hollywood during the early 1930s, and the 22 films the brought about the enforcement of the Motion Picture Production Code or, as it is more commonly known, “the Hays Code” after Motion Picture Producer and Distributors of America president Will H. Hays.

-A little backstory: The 1920s were a period of impressive expanse for the movies.
-The Academy of Motion Pictures Arts and Sciences formed in May 1927 with the mission of protecting and promoting the industry.
+A little backstory: The 1920s were a period of impressive expansion for the movies.
+The Academy of Motion Pictures Arts and Sciences was formed in May 1927 with the mission of protecting and promoting the industry.
 Their inaugural awards ceremony followed in 1928.

 With attention came condemnation, mostly from religious organizations but also from local mores.
 What passed for acceptable behavior in New York City was frowned upon in Pittsburgh.
 And what was frowned upon in Pittsburgh was sacrilege in Omaha.
 When movies were silent, exhibitors could easily snip out the objectionable frames, and the movie would play.
 But, when synchronized sound came along in 1927, the film would be projected alongside a sound disk providing the dialogue.
 Now the films could no longer be regionally edited without being completely thrown out of whack, and that meant our skittish exhibitor in Omaha would skip the movie altogether.